Nil-Brauer categorifies the split iquantum group of rank one: Introduction

 The minimal standard modules $\Delta(0)$ and $\Delta(1)$ are projective and therefore coincide with $P(0)$ and $P(1)$, respectively, but after that the two families of modules diverge.
-In fact, at the decategorified level, the standard modules correspond to a new orthogonal basis for the $\imath$-quantum group, the {\em PBW basis} $\Delta_n\:(n \geq 0)$ introduced in \cref{sect2}.
-The PBW basis elements satisfy the following recurrence relation:
+At the decategorified level, the standard modules $\Delta(n)$ and costandard modules $\nabla(n)$ correspond to the {\em standard basis} $\delta_n\:(n \geq 0)$ and the {\em costandard basis} $\atled_n\:(n \geq 0)$ for $\Uinone$, both of which are introduced in \cref{sect2}.
+These two bases are interchanged by the bar involution, and the costandard basis is an orthogonal basis with respect to the form $(\cdot,\cdot)^\imath$.
+The standard basis elements satisfy the following recurrence relation:

-interpreting $\Delta_{-1}$ as $0$.
-The assertion that the standard module $\Delta(n)$ categorifies $\Delta_n$ is justified by the next theorem, which describes the effect of the endofunctor $B$ on standard modules:
+interpreting $\delta_{-1}$ as $0$.
+This should be compared with the following theorem describing the effect of the endofunctor $B$ on a standard module:

 \begin{alphatheorem} For $n \geq 0$, there is a short exact sequence of graded $\cNB_t$-modules